Fort Scott (Flint River, Georgia): Fort Scott abandoned and then rebuilt (1816–1817)

+In 1816, Georgia Governor David B. Mitchell asked U.S. Army General Edmund S. Gaines to put the 4th Infantry at Fort Scott to prevent White squatters from entering Muscogee and Seminole land.
+Gaines had not only ordered the fort abandoned but concealed that fact that he had done so from civilian leadership; Mitchell found out when he visited the fort in person and discovered it empty.
+Gaines moved the soldiers who had been at Fort Scott to Mobile "in case of a Spanish counteroffensive against the rumored filibuster against Pensacola."

 Once Negro Fort was destroyed in August, 1816, there seemed to be no more need for Fort Scott, and it was abandoned in November of 1816.
 Red Stick warriors soon burned the fort to the ground.
 The U.S. Army sent Captain Samuel Donoho in June, 1817, assisted in July by Brevet Major David E. Twiggs and his company from the 7th U.S. Infantry, to rebuild it.
 Protection along the U.S.–Florida border proved to still be necessary, even though the War of 1812 was over; raids were regularly launched into Georgia from Spanish Florida by Red Sticks, other Seminoles, and maroons (escaped slaves).
 Fort Scott would remain staffed until Florida actually became a U.S. territory in November of 1821.
 "Unlike smaller posts such as Fort Gaines and Fort Hughes, the fort was a massive affair designed to house a full brigade of U.S. troops," and it would remain staffed by "a large force" until 1821.
 It was "the supply and logistics base for operations during the First Seminole War."